Drennan98/Super-Sports-Quiz/README.md

 - One of the first thing I did was send into the Peer Code Review on Slack for testing and feedback.

+- I confirmed that this website works on different browsers like Safari and Google Chrome.

+- I sent the quiz to some friends to test out the functionality of the quiz and it got a positive response.

 #  Validations

 - HTML =